-Another approach for providing time travel is to use a complete machine simulator, such as Simics [18].
-Simics supports deterministic replay for operating systems and applications and has an interface to a debugger.
-However, Simics is drastically slower than TTVM, and this makes debugging long runs impractical.
-On a 750 MHz Ultrasparc III, Simics executes 2-6 million x86 instructions per second (several hundred times slower than native) [18], whereas virtual machines typically incur a slowdown of less than 2x.
+The system that is closest in capability to ours is Simics [15].
+Simics is a machine simulator on which one can run operating systems and applications.
+Simics supports replay of non-deterministic inputs and has an interface to a debugger, although it is unclear whether Simics supports higher-level commands such as reverse breakpoint.
+One feature of Simics is that it can run unmodified operating systems, whereas current open-source VMMs such as UML require modifications to the hardwaredependent layer of their guest OSs.
+However, while Simics has similar capabilities to TTVM, it is drastically slower, and this makes debugging long runs impractical.
+On a 750 MHz Ultrasparc III, Simics executes 2-6 million x86 instructions per second (several hundred times slower) [15], whereas virtual machines typically incur a slowdown of less than 2x.

-8 Conclusions and future work
+8 Conclusions

 We have described the design and implementation of a time-traveling virtual machine and shown how to use TTVM to add powerful capabilities for debugging operating systems.
-We integrated TTVM with a generalpurpose debugger, implementing commands such as reverse breakpoint, reverse watchpoint, and reverse step.
+We integrated TTVM with a general-purpose debugger, implementing commands such as reverse breakpoint, reverse watchpoint, and reverse step.

 TTVM added reasonable overhead in the context of debugging.
-The logging needed to support time travel for three OS-intensive workloads added 3-12% in running time and 2-85 KB/sec in log space.
-Taking checkpoints every minute added less than 4% time overhead and 1-5 MB/sec space overhead.
-Taking checkpoints every 10 second to prepare for debugging a portion of a run added 16-33% overhead and enabled reverse debugging commands to complete in about 12 seconds.
+The logging needed to support time travel for two OS-intensive workloads added 10-12% in running time and 13-190 KB/sec in log space.
+Taking checkpoints at a rate appropriate for long runs added less than 4% overhead.
+Taking frequent checkpoints to prepare for debugging a portion of a run added less than 60% overhead and enabled reverse debugging commands to complete in about 12 seconds.

-We used TTVM and our new reverse debugging commands to fix four OS bugs that were difficult to find with standard debugging tools.
-We found the reverse debugging commands to be intuitive to understand and fast and easy to use.
-Reverse debugging proved especially helpful in finding bugs that were fragile due to non-determinism, bugs in device drivers, bugs that required long runs to trigger, bugs that corrupted the stack, and bugs that were detected after the relevant stack frame was popped.
+We used TTVM and our new reverse debugging commands to fix three OS bugs that were difficult to find with standard debugging tools.
+We found the reverse debugging commands to be intuitive to understand, fast and easy to use, and extremely helpful in finding and fixing real OS bugs.